Healthy Fruits For Diabetics And Weight Losers!Dr. Nitin Gupte

 All fruits are rich in a variety of vitamins, minerals and antioxidants along with carbohydrates and some amino acids.
 They are also rich in dietary fibre.

-The primary sugar in fruits is fructose.
-It is different from table or refined sugar.
+The primary sugars in fruits are fructose and glucose.
+They are different from table or refined sugar.
 The glycemic index of refined sugar is 65 which is very close to the high range of glycemic indices while the glycemic index of fruits is 25, which is very low.
 The ample fibre in fruits slows down the absorption of fructose from the fruits.
 So the blood sugar climbs slowly, unlike in case of refined sugar.

 So diabetics and weight losers can safely eat fruits.